Jorge-Neves/Save-The-Theater-Project/README.md

 # Description
-Save a Theater was a project made to put our newly acquired Vanilla JS, Bootstrap, flexbox canvas, DOM manipulation (Document Object Model manipulation), and OOP (object oriented programming) skills to the test.
+Save a Theater was a project made to put our newly acquired Vanilla JS, Bootstrap, flexbox canvas, DOM manipulation (Document Object Model manipulation), and OOP (object-oriented programming) skills to the test.
 To achieve that my project partner and I developed a short vintage RPG style game